 Square foot gardening is one of the first concepts you’ll want to learn if you’re dealing with very limited space.
 It’s an organic gardening concept that relies on compost and makes a point of utilizing every inch of soil you have.

 These methods allow you to grow a surprising amount of vegetables in a small space.

-- Gardener’s Supply Company offers a great online resource: design your own garden online by dragging and dropping the plants you want into their grid.
-This will tell you how many of each plant fit in that space.
-Then it gives you instructions for growing each plant down below the grid.
-This is a super-helpful tool!
+Better Homes & Gardens offers a great online resource: design your own garden online by dragging and dropping the plants you want into their grid.
+This tells you how many of each plant fit in that space.

-- Container gardening is a great way to keep a balcony garden neat and tidy.
-You can utilize some of the concepts from square foot gardening in this scenario to make the best use of your containers and your overall space.
-Container gardening is just what it sounds like: growing plants in pots (you can recycle old tea pots and crockery for containers to save money and make it look more interesting).
+It’s just what it sounds like: growing plants in pots.
 The concept is pretty simple: just find out what will grow in certain size container, buy the right soil, get the planting and tending instructions, and do the work.

-- You can make your own plant food and compost in an apartment.
+You can make your own plant food and compost your own soil in an apartment.
 The composting is slightly tricky and takes some work to set up, but it’s an awesome way to use peels, leftovers, etc.

 Things to know

 If you’ve never gardened at all, the first thing you need to know is: it’s not rocket science.
 There’s a little research to be done, so you’ll know what each plant needs.

 Getting started takes some planning and may require a few experiments.
 The maintenance is pretty straightforward – mostly just watering.
 And then you’ll need to know when to pick your produce and how to go about that.

 It can be a lot of work at first, especially if you’ve always known veggies as things that magically appeared in grocery stores.
 But it gets easier the longer you do it.